 How do you make buttermilk from regular milk?

 How to make buttermilk from milk?
 You can make buttermilk from regular milk using whole milk and adding an acid like lemon juice or white distilled vinegar.
 The acid causes the milk to slightly curdle, which makes buttermilk.
-You can then drink or use the buttermilk in recipes.
-This is often referred to as “clabbered milk.”
+You can then drink buttermilk or use the buttermilk in recipes.
+This is often referred to as “clabbered milk” or “soured milk.”

 What does buttermilk do in baking?

 Buttermilk can help breads rise when interacting with baking soda.
-It also affects the gluten in baking, which can make baked goods lighter and fluffier.
+It also reacts with the gluten in baking, which can make baked goods lighter and fluffier.

 How can I substitute buttermilk?